yumisy111/yumisy111/README.md

 - 👋 Hi, I’m @yumisy111
 - 👀 I’m interested in ... cats, anime, art, genshin impact
 - 🌱 I’m currently learning ... data analytics
-- 📫 How to reach me ... @soyyangy on insta
+- 📫 How to reach me ... seoyeonyang@gmail.com

 <!---
 yumisy111/yumisy111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.